patternfly/patternfly-react/packages/patternfly-4/react-integration/README.md

 ## Building Cypress tests
 We use [Cypress](https://www.cypress.io/) for integration testing.
 View all of our existing Cypress tests [here](https://github.com/patternfly/patternfly-react/tree/master/packages/patternfly-4/react-integration/cypress/integration).

 Make sure your demo app is running.
-If you need to launch the demo application, run the following command:
+If you need to launch the demo application, run the following command from the root directory:

 `yarn start:demo-app`

-Run the following command to launch Cypress:
+Run the following command from the root directory to launch Cypress:

 `yarn start:cypress`